Football Clock Management, 5th edition

 Play-by-play analysis of the clock management of the Patriots-Giants Super Bowl by John T. Reed

 “Every coach should read this book.”Hal Mumme, Head Football Coach, University of Kentucky

 Football Clock Management, 5th edition is a 298-page, 8 1/2 x 11, paperback book by John T. Reed.
 It covers the clock-management aspects of offense, defense, and special teams. $39.95 plus CA residents pay sales tax.“I know that [our head] Coach Miriello meant it when he said, ‘Football Clock Management is the best football coaching book I have ever read.’”
 Gene McCabe, Running Backs Coach, Washington and Lee University, Lexington, VA

 If you have the guts to manage the clock correctly when everyone else is still doing it the old, wrong way, you probably also have the guts to benefit from my other book The Contrarian Edge for Football Offense.

-When you buy two books at the same time, you save $2.00 on shipping to U.S. addresses.
+When you buy 2 books at the same time, you save $2.55 on shipping to U.S. addresses.
 Buy 3 books at the same time and there is NO shipping.